Parabeac/parabeac_core/README.md

 If you have any trouble with getting Parabeac-Core running, check out this video! [![Parabeac-Core Getting Started](https://img.youtube.com/vi/e4CJgPMNCyo/0.jpg)](https://www.youtube.com/watch?v=e4CJgPMNCyo&feature=youtu.be)

-Parabeac currently supports conversions from [Sketch](https://www.sketch.com) but is designed to support more platforms in the future.
+Development on Windows is possible, too.
+However, [this requires some setup](WINDOWS_SETUP.md).

+Parabeac-Core now supports both [Figma](https://www.figma.com/) and [Sketch](https://www.sketch.com)!
+We have plans to expand in the future as Parabeac-Core is built to support more platforms by design.

 ### Dependencies